CesiumGS/cesium/README.md

 CesiumJS is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
 It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.

+Built on open formats, CesiumJS is designed for robust interoperability and scaling for massive datasets.

 [Examples](https://sandcastle.cesium.com/)
 :earth_africa: [Docs](https://cesium.com/learn/cesiumjs-learn/) :earth_asia: [Website](https://cesium.com/cesiumjs) :earth_americas: [Forum](https://community.cesium.com/)